lascar/alphawholesale/README.md

 * the positive situations are explored with feature test (behaviour likewise with

 capybara syntax, highly simplified thanks to the 'resilient' nature of the application).

+## REFACTORING

+It is too a wip.

+I use reek allthrough i am not so strict.

+And bullet to try to get ride of misuse of activerecord.